-- Plugin is Vetted
+- Plugin is Vetted by WordPress

-- Support Feedback indicates a healthy plugin
+- Support participation and feedback indicates a healthy plugin

-- Doesn’t overlap with an installed plugin
+- Doesn’t overlap with a currently installed plugin

-Plugin is Vetted
+Plugin is Vetted by WordPress

 A free plugin should ideally be vetted by WordPress.
 WordPress provides an official plugin repository where trusted free plugins can be downloaded.

 If a serious issue is discovered with a free plugin, WordPress will remove the download from it’s repository.
 Typical issues can be coding that results in a vulnerability or a state of abandonment.
 There are many other reasons why a plugin may be removed, as outlined in the WordPress Plugin Guidelines.